 Buying a Home And Living The American Dream

 Been there, done that and have the underwater t-shirt to show for it.
-I keep saying to my husband that I don’t think we will ever buy another home.
-Please don’t write about the tax benefits either because when you break down the dollars you really don’t come out on top.
-Property taxes, maintenance, HOA fees etc- all things you pay just to get the holy interest which magically gives you a better financial life with the deduction.
+Property taxes, maintenance, HOA fees etc- all things you pay just to get the mortgage interest deduction.
+In my mind you’re paying so much to “save on taxes”.
+I’m not particularly convinced at this point.
 I just don’t believe in the good ole American Dream which tells us that you have to buy a house in order to live it.
-I’ll pass.

 Carrying Huge Debt

 Being ashamed of being in debt.
 Let that go, because your creditors need their money and they aren’t losing sleep.
 Like others I am working on this area of my life and don’t profess to be an expert.
 However, while working on getting out of debt, it isn’t something I plan to lose sleep about any time soon.
 I’ve learned my lesson and actively working on reducing my debts.